 Step 1: Preheat the oven to 375 degrees.
 Prepare your flax eggs by mixing 2 tablespoon flaxseed meal with 4 tablespoon of warm water.
 Set aside.

 Step 2: In a medium mixing bowl, mash the ripe bananas.
-Then, mix with maple syrup, melted vegan butter, almond or oat milk, and vanilla.
+Then, mix with maple syrup, melted vegan butter, almond or oat milk (if using), and vanilla.
 Then, add in the flax eggs.

 Step 5: Fold in the chocolate chips and pour the batter into a 9x5 loaf pan sprayed with baking spray.
 Option: Top the loaf off with extra chocolate chips!

 Step 6: Bake in the oven for 40-50 minutes.
 Poke the chocolate banana bread with a toothpick to make sure it is done!

 - To Store This Chocolate Banana Bread: Store your leftover vegan chocolate banana bread in an airtight container in the fridge for up to 5 days.
 You can reheat it in the microwave if you prefer it warm!

 - To Freeze This Chocolate Banana Bread: Wrap the banana bread in plastic wrap and place in an airtight container like a freezer bag.
 When you are ready to eat the bread, let it thaw in the fridge overnight.
 Then, warm it up in the oven to serve.

 Expert Tips & Tricks